falconry/falcon/README.rst

     $ pip install falcon

+Falcon uses `mujson <https://pypi.python.org/pypi/mujson>`__ to select the most performant JSON functions available at import time.
+For instance, if `ujson
-If `ujson <https://pypi.python.org/pypi/ujson>`__ is available, Falcon will use it to speed up media (de)serialization, error serialization, and query string parsing.
-Note that ``ujson`` can actually be slower on PyPy than the standard ``json`` module due to ctypes overhead, and so we recommend only using ``ujson`` with CPython deployments:
+<https://pypi.python.org/pypi/ujson>`__ is available, Falcon will use it to
+speed up media (de)serialization, error serialization, and query string parsing.

 .. code:: bash